1943 Frankford Junction train wreck: Inquiry

-In total, 79 passengers died, all from cars #7 and #8, and 117 were injured, some seriously.
+In total, 79 passengers died, all from cars No. 7 and No. 8, and 117 were injured, some seriously.
 The inquiry quickly established the overheated journal box as the cause of the accident, but railroad mechanics who had inspected and lubricated the box earlier that day swore it had been in good order.
 Normal practice was for signal towermen to watch passing train wheels for signs of problems and for train crew to look back as trains rounded curves.
 How this hot box escaped attention until too late has never been explained.

 Similar incidents

 This was not the first railroad accident in which an overheated journal box caused an axle to break and derail a train.
 The first-ever train wreck involving passenger fatalities, the Hightstown rail accident of 1833, had an identical cause.

 71 years and 8 months later, along the same location, an Amtrak train, speeding over 100 mph, derailed along the curve.
-The 2015 Philadelphia train derailment claimed eight lives as well as injuring many others.
+The 2015 Philadelphia train derailment killed 8 and injured over 200.